hiibolt/niu-metis-documentation/src/chapter_2.md

 Reminder - you don't need to know Bash (Linux Commands), C++, or CUDA to follow along!
 It may help your understanding to know some basic Bash commands, so feel free to quickly glance over **Chapter 5.1 - Bash**.

-These chapters lay the foundational skills needed to use the advanced techniques in the following chapters, and it is highly recommended that you read them before proceeding!
+These next two chapters lay the foundational skills needed to use the advanced techniques in the following chapters, and it is highly recommended that you read them before proceeding!

 ## Overview of the Chapters
 ### Chapter 2.1: C++ on Metis